ibm-cloud-docs/vmwaresolutions/vmonic/vmwaresol_packaging-pricing.md

 ## Impact to existing users
 {: #vmwaresol_packaging-pricing-impact}

+If you are using BYOL (Bring Your Own License) for all VMware software licenses in your instance, this change does not impact you.
+However, if you are using VMware licenses that are provided by IBM or a mix of IBM-provided licenses and BYOL, you are updated to VMware Cloud Foundation on 1 May 2024 and billed at its pricing.
+{: note}

 If you are using VMware vSphere, VMware vCenter Server, or VMware ESXi on Bare Metal for Classic, you are updated to VMware Cloud Foundation on 1 May 2024 and billed at its pricing.